Animal enclosure construction and maintenance

 - ability to work effectively in a fast-paced environment

-- ability to work independently under little supervision once trained
+- ability to work independently with minimal supervision once trained

 - ability to set priorities and work under pressure